sciencefidelity/Nova-Dart/README.md

 ### Credits

 The syntax of Dart was modified from [Dart Code](https://github.com/Dart-Code/Dart-Code) by Danny Tuppeny.
 Much of the code for the LSP was copied from [TypeScript](https://github.com/apexskier/nova-typescript) by Cameron Little.
 Clips are borrowed from [Dart Code](https://github.com/Dart-Code/Dart-Code) by Danny Tuppeny.
+The script for loading the color assistant was adapted from Nova's built in css extension.
 Many thanks to the creators of those extensions!

 Dart and the related logo are trademarks of Google LLC.
 Flutter and the related logo are trademarks of Google LLC.
 We are not endorsed by or affiliated with Google LLC.